jcchavezs/coraza-httpbin/README.md

 docker run -v /path-to-rules:/etc/my-rules ghcr.io/jcchavezs/coraza-httpbin:main
 ```

-and change your directives file to point to the new rules locations, for example in the `directives.conf.example`:
+and change your directives file to point to the new rules locations, for example in the `directives.conf`:

 ```seclang
 SecRuleEngine On